CroXY3D/CroXY/README.md

 ![Image of CroXY Z Lifter NoCroc](https://github.com/wesc23/CroXY/blob/master/Images/CroXY_Z_Lifter_NoCroc.png?raw=true)

-Z Lifter with Maxwell Joint and Magneham
+Z Lifter with Maxwell Joint and Magneham.
+There's also an option with no Magneham that saves 3 MGN12 cars from BOM cost.